 Skip to main content

-Did you know that companies could be dismissing up to 70% of potential creative ideas in the way that they frame problems to be solved?
+Did you know that companies could be dismissing up to 70% of potential creative ideas simply based on how they frame problems?
+Often, it’s not a lack of talent—but a lack of structure—that holds teams back.

 What Is A Creative Workflow?